-Most creeks stop flowing in Wurrgeng and the floodplains quickly dry out.
+Most creeks stop flowing in Wurrkeng and the floodplains quickly dry out.
 The Bininj/Mungguy continue patch burning, which is extinguished by the dew at night.
 Birds of prey patrol the fire lines during the day as insects and small animals escape the flames.

 Magpie geese, fat and heavy after weeks of abundant food, crowd the shrinking billabongs with a myriad of other waterbirds.

-Gurrung – Hot dry weather
+Kurrung – Hot dry weather

 Mid-August to mid-October.
 23°C – 37°C

-Gurrung is hot and dry.
+Kurrung is hot and dry.
 It is still ‘goose time’ but also time for local Aboriginal people to hunt file snakes and long-necked turtles.

 Sea turtles lay their eggs on the sandy beaches of Field Island and West Alligator Head, where goannas sometimes rob the nests.
 White-breasted wood swallows arrive as the thunderclouds start to build.

-Gunumeleng – Pre-monsoon storm season
+Kunumeleng – Pre-monsoon storm season

 Mid-October to late December.
 24°C – 37°C

-Gunumeleng is the pre-monsoon season, with hot weather that becomes increasingly humid.
+Kunumeleng is the pre-monsoon season, with hot weather that becomes increasingly humid.
 It can last from a few weeks to several months.

 Thunderstorms build in the afternoons and showers bring green to the dry land.
 As the streams begin to run, acidic water from the floodplains can kill fish in billabongs with low oxygen levels.
 Barramundi move from the waterholes to the estuaries to breed, and waterbirds spread out with the increased surface water and plant growth.

-Gunumeleng was when Aboriginal people traditionally moved camp from the floodplains to the stone country to shelter from the coming monsoon.
+Kunumeleng was when Aboriginal people traditionally moved camp from the floodplains to the stone country to shelter from the coming monsoon.